Menu

 What actions or tactics can I use?
 What initiatives can I create to reach/mobilize the target audience?

-Congratulations you have created the building blocks for your Impact/ Advocacy Campaign in your community.
+You have created the building blocks for your Impact/ Advocacy Campaign in your community.
+NEXT STEP: Contact your identified partners and ally’s and execute your campaign.

 Take a 5’ wrap up SURVEY: